 For those already in Toyama , Takaoka and Shin-Takaoka stations serve as the central hub for the area.
 From Shin-Takaoka Station, take the World Heritage Bus for a one-hour direct trip to Gokayama.
 From Takaoka Station, take the Johama Train Line to Johana Station (50 minutes) and catch a 25-minute bus to Gokayama.

 A glimpse of old Japan

-With their carefully preserved gassho-zukuri buildings, Gokayama's rural villages overflow with charm and simplicity.
-In summer, they offer a relaxing retreat from the big city bustle, while in winter you may feel as if you've walked into an old ukiyo-e print, whose snowy rooftops frame scenes of rustic beauty.
+With their carefully preserved gassho-zukuri buildings, Gokayama is full of charm and simplicity.
+In summer, they offer a relaxing retreat from the big city bustle in lush nature, while in winter the snowy rooftops create scenes of rustic beauty.

 Say a little prayer

 Ainokura and Suganuma are the modern names of the historical villages Taira and Kamitaira.
 Their famed “praying hands” buildings—so named for the thatched roofs resembling hands joined in prayer—range in age from one hundred to four hundred years old.